Fiestas de San Fermin

 After nine incredible days of adrenaline and booze-filled fun, the San Fermin Pamplona Festival comes to an end with an iconic closing ceremony known as “Pobre de Mi”, or Poor Me.
 Large crowds gather at Plaza Consistorial, lit candles in hand, to mourn the end of the San Fermin Festival while chanting the sad notes of “Pobre de Mi.”
 The atmosphere is both mournful and uplifting as the music changes tempo and people get excited about next year’s fiesta.

 Is the San Fermin Festival on your Bucket List?
 Running of the Bulls Inc. has been hosting clients since 2007 and is Pamplona’s highest-rated supplier.
-Speak to one of our travel experts today and plan the adventure of a lifetime!
+Speak to one of our travel experts today, rent a balcony, and plan the adventure of a lifetime!